-- Licensee must submit written notice to local and state licensing authorities at least 10 days before the use of a new business or trade name. - Exterior signage is not required, but if used, must accurately reflect the business or trade name on file with the Division. - Signage must be viewable from a public road.
+- Licensee needs to submit a written notice to Local and State Licensing Authorities at least 10 days before the use of a new business or trade name. - Exterior signage isn't required but, if used, reflects the business or trade name on file with the Division. - Signage must be viewable from a public road.

-State-Issued Liquor License
+State Issued Liquor License/Permit